 "Thank you!" said Jadzia, and kissed him on the cheek.
 Quark very clearly blushed.

 Jadzia was just climbing into her coach when Quark cursed.
 "Stupid spell!
 It forgot the shoes.
 Here."
 And he handed her a pair of glassy slippers.
 She put them on, and they curled up to fit her feet perfectly.
-She climbed the rest of the way in, and sat back as the coach took off.
+Then she climbed the rest of the way in, and sat back as the coach took off.

 Meanwhile, at the ball, Julian tried to avoid dancing with available girls for as long as possible.
 He danced with Miles's wife until her husband took her back, with his mother until she shooed him off, and with Adami until he couldn't deal with her anymore, but then she forced him to dance with Nerys.